 Just like the previous bass drum pillows reviewed, you can choose the optimal level of dampening on both the batter and resonant bass drum heads.

-This bass drum pillow does a great job at absorbing the internal sound waves to help produce a more focused sound.
+This bass drum muffler does a great job of absorbing the internal sound waves to help produce a more focused sound.

 I found this pillow helps to bring out the natural tone of any kick drum without choking it too much.